baofinance/bao-factory/README.md

 ## Deploying from Other Repos

-Import the helper and call the mode that matches your use case:
+Import the helper and call the mode that matches your use case.
+Every downstream repo (bao-base included) now depends on this library instead of carrying bespoke deployment shims, so treat it as the single source of truth:

 ```solidity
 import {BaoFactoryDeployment} from "@bao-factory/BaoFactoryDeployment.sol";